ParniDEO/alternative-front-ends-unofficial/README.md

 ## Overview

 ### YouTube
+**NOTE:** Some of them may not work because youtube is trying to take them down, it's better to host them  for yourself rather than using a public Instances.
 - [Invidious](https://github.com/iv-org/invidious): Invidious is an alternative front-end to YouTube - Lightweight, no ads, no tracking, no JavaScript required
   - Home page: https://invidious.io
   - Invidious instances: https://docs.invidious.io/instances/